Scientific Name

 Description

 Hoya affinis, also known as Eriostemma affine, is a climbing plant with twining stems, elliptical green leaves, and large reddish to brilliant red flowers.
-The stems, leaves, and underside of the corolla are all covered with short, soft hair.
-Leaves are rounded at the base, pointed at the apex, and on a petiole up to 1.3 inches (3.3 cm) long.
-They are up to 4 inches (10 cm) long and 2 inches (5 cm) wide.
+The stems, leaves, and corolla's underside are all covered with short, soft hair.
+The leaves are rounded at the base, pointed at the apex, and attached to the stem by a petiole up to 1.3 inches (3.3 cm) long.
+They can measure up to 4 inches (10 cm) long and 2 inches (5 cm) wide.

-The flowers are star-shaped, up to 1.5 inches (3.8 cm) in diameter, and appear in dense rounded clusters from spring to late summer.
+The star-shaped flowers appear in dense, rounded clusters from spring to late summer.
+They can reach up to 1.5 inches (3.8 cm) in diameter.
 The umbels typically have 3 to 12 flowers.
 The corolla has five spreading, red to orange-yellow lobes, while the smaller corona lobes are yellow and dark red near the base.

 How to Grow and Care for Hoya affinis

-Light: H. affinis grows well indoors in bright indirect light but will tolerate pretty low light levels, although it becomes weak and leggy, produce fewer leaves, and may not flower without bright light.
+Light: H. affinis grows well indoors in bright indirect light but will tolerate pretty low light levels.
+However, it becomes weak and leggy, produces fewer leaves, and may not flower without bright light.

 Soil: Whatever soil you plant your H. affinis in, it should be well-draining, provide excellent aeration, and not hold too much water.